moorechow/pyRevit/8credits.md

 - [Bitbucket](https://bitbucket.org) for their powerful cloud git platform especially the free private repositories.
 - Neil Reilly for the handy introduction and installation [video](https://www.youtube.com/watch?v=71rvCspWNHs).
 - [ThubanPDX](https://github.com/ThubanPDX).
 For testing and new ideas for tools and scripts.
+- Everyone that is listed on the pyRevit issue tracker for their contributions and bug reports.
+You all help me make pyRevit better.

 **NOTE**: If you are not on this list, but believe you should be, please contact me!